My own Investigation

 Although I sent daily emails and follow-ups, the AFP did not respond until March 2019.
 Their response warned me not to copy third parties into correspondence, stating that the information was for “official use only” and raising concerns about compromising coronial and diplomatic processes.
 This was extremely frustrating, particularly as key investigative evidence remained undisclosed by the AFP.

 What made this even more troubling was that the evidence I had obtained during my brief eight-day investigation was significant.
 Later, I discovered that both the AFP and the Department of Foreign Affairs and Trade (DFAT) had received the “CLEAR” photograph in 2016.
 The image clearly showed that Elly’s T-shirt had been ripped apart.
-Despite its importance, this critical evidence was never disclosed to our family or to the coroner at any time to this day by the AFP avoiding all there responsibilities as the goven Australian police authority for overseas!!!
+Despite its importance, this critical evidence was never disclosed to our family or to the coroner at any time to this day by the AFP avoiding all there responsibilities as the governing Australian police authority for overseas!!!

-I have spoken about this vital evidence and the AFP’s motives, but this was the moment it all began to unravel and expose the agency.
+I have spoken about this vital evidence and the AFP’s motives, but this was the moment it all began to unravel and expose the AFP.
 Vital evidence had existed within Australian government agencies as early as 2016, yet neither our family nor the coroner ever received this critical crime scene photograph from the AFP.
 The image clearly showed that Elly’s T-shirt had been ripped apart from the shoulder all the way down her torso, strongly indicating that a violent struggle had taken place.
 Evidence of this nature demanded respect, serious attention and a detailed report to the coroner by the Australian Federal Police, Australia’s national policing authority responsible for serious criminal evidence involving Australians overseas.
 Yet the AFP the very agency tasked with supporting the coronial investigation failed to provide this evidence, leaving our family and the investigation completely in the dark.

 Instead, this crucial evidence remained undisclosed for years!!!